×

 When encryption is enabled, messages become unreadable while in transit between devices, putting an end to concerns about spying or data tampering.
 The feature will be enabled by default and will begin to appear gradually in both new and existing conversations, provided that the service provider (carrier) supports this technology on both ends.

-With Apple’s signature design intelligence, you won’t have to dig through settings to ensure your conversation is secure; a new “lock” icon will appear within RCS conversations to indicate that end-to-end encryption is active.
+With Apple’s characteristic design intelligence, you won’t have to dig through settings to ensure your conversation is secure; a new “lock” icon will appear within RCS chats to indicate that end-to-end encryption is active.
 This step comes more than a year after Apple announced its intention to add this feature, and after rounds of testing to ensure a smooth experience.

 من موقع فون إسلام: تُظهر شاشة الهاتف الذكي محادثة نصية مشفرة باستخدام تشفير رسائل RCS في الآي-فون؛ حيث تقول إحدى الرسائل: "كيف حالك؟ عدت للتو من رحلة تخييم في يوسمايت!.

 Although iMessage has always been the safe haven for Apple users, reality forces us to communicate with users of other platforms.
 Therefore, bringing encryption to the RCS standard is an acknowledgment that user security should not stop at the color of a chat bubble.
-Today, encryption is no longer an optional feature, but a fundamental right for everyone holding a smartphone.
+Today, encryption is no longer an optional feature; it has become a fundamental right for everyone holding a smartphone.

 The good news doesn’t stop at the iPhone; this feature will automatically reflect on the Messages app on Mac devices.
 Since the Mac facilitates sending and receiving RCS messages via the iPhone linked to the account, once you update your phone to iOS 26.5 and it is supported by your carrier, your conversations on the computer will also be fully encrypted.

-From Phonegram website: A computer screen shows a MacOS desktop with an SMS test notification from Ankur Android in the top right corner, indicating RCS message encryption on the iPhone and the Messages app icon to the right.
+From Phonegram: A computer screen displays a macOS desktop with an SMS test notification from Ankur Android in the top right corner, indicating RCS message encryption on the iPhone and the Messages app icon to the right.

-We at Phonegram believe that this step, while a bit overdue, places Apple in a leading position in pushing global communication standards toward greater privacy, even outside the borders of its closed ecosystem.
+We at Phonegram believe that this step, while a bit overdue, places Apple in a leading position in pushing global communication standards toward greater privacy, even beyond the borders of its closed system.
 It seems that green bubbles will no longer be just a source of annoyance, but will become secure and reliable communication channels.

 Do you think RCS encryption will make you communicate more with Android users via the official Messages app?